sangoi-exe/das-EzBooruTagEditor/README.md

 ### [2023-11-23]
 #### Bug Fixes
-- Fixed a minor bug in the interface, identified by [@Nenotriple](https://github.com/Nenotriple), where resizing the interface horizontally to a smaller size, while displaying an image with a landscape aspect ratio, caused the image to disappear and trigger an error in the 'resize_image' function.
+- **Interface problem**: Fixed a minor bug in the interface, identified by [@Nenotriple](https://github.com/Nenotriple), where resizing the interface horizontally to a smaller size, while displaying an image with a landscape aspect ratio, caused the image to disappear and trigger an error in the 'resize_image' function.

 ### [2023-11-22]
 Again, special thanks to [@Nenotriple](https://github.com/Nenotriple) for the valuable contributions in testing the application and pinpointing crucial improvements and bugs.

 #### New Features
 - **Tag Description on Right-Click**: Implemented a feature where right-clicking on a tag fetches its description from the Danbooru API, displayed in a dialog box.
 This feature requires a Danbooru account.
 A popup providing guidance for account creation and API key generation will appear if a user attempts to use this feature without having configured the API key and login.
 - **Save Confirmation Alert**: Added an alert confirmation when using the save function to verify successful activation.
 - **Console Log for Loaded Images and Tag Files**: Included logging in the console about the currently selected image and tag file for verification purposes.